epfl-cs358/2024fa-superscanner8000/README.md

    - [Motor Clamp](design/prints/actuators/Nema17_clamp.stl)
    - [Motor Mount](design/prints/actuators/nema17_mount.stl)

-You'll also need the 6 ball bearings to create this gearbox.
+You'll also need the 6 ball bearings and the airsoft bullets to create this gearbox.
 We followed [this tutorial](https://www.thingiverse.com/thing:4428749/) to create our gearbox.

 ###### Motor Housings